 The Current Operations Environment

 According to many global commentators, the United States has unleashed the world’s first cyberwarfare offensive weapon, or at least the first software acknowledged to be a weapon.
-Some of the comments seem to have at least quasi-official US backing and serve three purposes: first, to assure the world that Stuxnet has a shelf life of danger for most users; second, to warn that bad actors with skills could take the product and develop it, so it is best for other governments to keep a wary eye out and work with the United States on containing any outbreaks; and third, to let the world (and particularly China) know that the United States is far ahead of any competitor in cyberwarfare activities—so be very careful in what you are hacking into in the United States.
+Some of the comments seem to have at least quasi-official US backing and serve three purposes: first, to assure the world that Stuxnet has a shelf life of danger for most users; second, to warn that bad actors with skills could take the product and develop it, so it is best for other governments to keep a wary eye out and work with the United States to contain any outbreaks; and third, to let the world (and particularly China) know that the United States is far ahead of any competitor in cyberwarfare activities—so be very careful in what you are hacking into in the United States.

 There is much concern about hacking today, particularly surrounding attacks from China.
 Press reports in China, however, indicate an acknowledgement that cyber development lags far behind the United States.
 For example, almost all observers say that the United States dwarfs China on cybersecurity funding.
 The consensus seems to be that the United States spends around $6.5 billion and China $400 million annually on cybersecurity.
 The United States holds the advantage.